fredilarsen/OrigoSmokeDetector/README.md

 1. On an ESP8266 with a SRX882, using a direct connection to a MQTT broker via WiFi

-2. On an Arduino Nano with a SRX882, using the ModuleInterface repo for wired connectivity to other systems
+2. On an Arduino Nano with a SRX882, using the ModuleInterface repo for monitoring and wired connectivity to other systems

 ## Notifications
 Notifications will be published to the MQTT topic origo-smokedetector/<numeric device ID>.